 We're committed to fostering an inclusive habitat for both writers and readers.
 Stories that glorify or encourage real-world bigotry are not the sort of work we want on our platform.
 If you send us something that seems deliberately intended to shock or offend, we will delete it without response.

 (It should be said, at this point, that our love for fictional rogues doesn't extend to real-life ones.
 Be good, be kind, and leave each space a little nicer than you found it - that's our best advice.)

-Rogue Lit is currently OPEN for submissions
+Rogue Lit is currently CLOSED for submissions

 Rogue Lit strives to publish works that push the limits of short-form storytelling.

 We want compelling characters in uniquely-rendered worlds, brought to life by writers who dual-wield style and substance with finesse.

 ⚔️ We want original, never-before-published works of speculative flash fiction.
 (And by flash fiction, we mean somewhere in that sweet-spot between 500 and 1,000 words.)

 ⚔️ Speculative fiction is a broad category, but that's what we love most about it!
 Hard sci-fi?
 Sure.
 Horror?
 Yep.
 Magical realism?
 You bet.
 Genre-bending, hard-to-categorize, I-might-have-to-invent-a-subcategory-for-this-story?
 Yes, please!
 We'll consider any work with speculative elements, provided that it fits all other guidelines.

 ⚔️ That said, we're only interested in prose, and it must be written in English.